Black Friday 2020 deals bring lowest Apple Watch prices ever

 - While it's officially discontinued, we've seen the Apple Watch Series 5 pop up at some places.
 If you can find that model for around $300 new, it's worth it.

-The best deals we're seeing are below.
+Below, we've outlined some of the best deals we're seeing now.
 Note that prices and availability were accurate at time of publication, but they do fluctuate.

 The Watch SE is the stepdown model in Apple's 2020 wristwatch line.
 It's similar to the 2019 Series 5, but without the always-on screen and ECG function.
 The Watch SE also boasts a more powerful processor and a Retina display that's 30% larger than the much older Series 3 (see below).
 Unlike the Series 3, the Watch SE also supports Apple's new Family Setup feature that lets you set up an Apple Watch for your kid, but you'll need to spend up for that cellular version (and an accompanying wireless plan).
 The 44mm SE model had been seeing discounts as deep as $49, but those have subsided.
 (The discounted 40mm model is now out of stock.)
 Read our Apple Watch SE review.